w3c/wai-coga/personas.md

 feedbackmail: wai@w3.org
 doc-note-type: draft
 doc-note-message-md: |
- Like to be moved to be with other personas on WAI site.
+ Possibly to be moved to be with other personas on WAI site.

  **Outline:**